thomastaylor312/snas/README.md

 ## Is this ready to use?

-Not even remotely!
+It is getting closer!
+Currently I have the API all built out for NATS, along with e2e tests.
+I still need to build the socket API and then PAM modules for linux.
 I'll try to keep this README up to date with the current status, or you can also follow along in the files.
 If for some reason this project interests you, please reach out and let me know!
 It will give me motivation to work on it even more.